TomBosmans/typescript-utils/README.md

 ### isNumber

 #### Description
-Checks if given value is a number.
+Checks if the given value is a number.
+@param value The value to be checked.
+@returns Returns `true` if the given value is a number, `false` otherwise.
+@example
+isNumber(123); // true
+isNumber('hello world'); // false

 #### Specifications
 - returns false when value is array